1. What is Logistics and Supply Chain Management?

-Inbound Logistics refers to movement of goods and raw materials from suppliers to your company.
-In contrast.
+Inbound Logistics refers to the movement of goods and raw materials from suppliers to your company.
+In contrast,

-Outbound Logistics refers to movement of finished goods from your company to customers.
+Outbound Logistics refers to the movement of finished goods from your company to customers.

 To illustrate this term, we make a small graphic as below:

-As you can see above, purchasing and warehouse function communicates with suppliers and sometimes called “supplier facing function”.
+As you can see above, purchasing and warehouse function communicates with suppliers and is sometimes called “supplier facing function”.
 Production planning and inventory control function is the center point of this chart.
-Customer service and transport function communicates with customers and sometimes called “customer facing functions”.
+Customer service and transport function communicate with customers and are sometimes called “customer facing functions”.

 Transport and Logistics refers to 2 types of activities, namely, transportation (traditional services such as air/sea/land transportation, warehousing, customs clearance) and logistics (value-added services which including information technology and consulting)

-International logistics, global logistics and global supply chain are one of the most ambiguous group of terms out there.
+International logistics, global logistics and global supply chain are one of the most ambiguous groups of terms out there.
 They are used interchangeably and often referred to international production and transportation activities.
-However, most concise definition of international logistics or global logistics is as below.
+However, the most concise definition of international logistics or global logistics is as below.